 What Is a Living Will?

-Additionally, a living will specifies whether or not you want your life to be prolonged, what measures you want taken to keep you alive, as well as pain management, organ donation, refusal of medical care, and other medical preferences.
+Additionally, a living will specify whether or not you want your life to be prolonged, what measures you want to keep you alive, as well as pain management, organ donation, refusal of medical care, and other medical preferences.
 It also allows you to specify any religious beliefs you would like observed that may prohibit life-sustaining procedures.

 Types of Advance Directives